stinney/santak/README.md

 ======

 Santak is a collection of tools that help automate creating and working with fonts and related image files.
+It's not very thoroughly documented or maintained, but I use it.

 Requirements
 ------------